enhuiz/lip2wav-dataset/README.md

 ## Detections

-The detection results for test set can be downloaded [here](https://github.com/Rudrabha/Lip2Wav/files/5815157/detection.zip).
+The results of detection for the test sets can be downloaded [here](https://github.com/Rudrabha/Lip2Wav/files/5815157/detection.zip).

 ## Credits

-- The original project of [Lip2Wav](https://github.com/Rudrabha/Lip2Wav/)
+- The original repo of [Lip2Wav](https://github.com/Rudrabha/Lip2Wav/).